antoine-coulon/running-containerized-apps/BEST-PRACTICES.md

 Tini has one goal, which is to provide an “init” process that works as expected.
 It is an independent executable, but it is important to mention that it is embedded by default in Docker since v1.13, usable with `docker run --init` or with docker-compose (v2.2) using `init: true` from the config file for a service.

-Still in the context of a Node.js application, here is an example of a minimalist but safe Dockerfile using Tini:
+Still in the context of a Node.js application, here is an example of a minimalist but closer to production-ready Dockerfile using Tini:

 ```Dockerfile
 FROM node:18-alpine